pongthang/generative-AI-anomaly-detection/README.md

 ![Screenshot from 2023-11-06 00-47-44](https://github.com/pongthang/generative-AI-anomaly-detection/assets/57061570/c40575a8-4c1a-41df-a871-0f7962f81582)

-## Run the GUI for image generation:
+## Run the UI for image generation:
 You will need GPU for running this.
 Load the trained model properly in [ui_for_generating_bone_image_with_condition.py](./ui_for_generating_bone_image_with_condition.py)
 ```